ARTICLES | CONTENT CREATION

 If you're not creative, can you find someone who is who can help you in exchange for services or advice?

-Maybe you have a certain skill that sets you apart but that you don;t think connects with your niche and what you're doing?
-But could you use that skill or trait to do just that?
-To set you apart?
+Maybe you have a certain skill that sets you apart but that you don't think connects with your niche and what you're doing?
+What's stopping you from using that skill or trait to set you apart?

 I know of several marketers who use specific colours, or typefaces, or a specific background or a particular style of writing.